Biomass carbon removal & storage

 One of BiCRS’s largest challenges is the sustainable sourcing of biomass.
 If done poorly, BiCRS could result in a loss of biodiversity, nutrients, and durable above-ground carbon stock.
 It could also result in greater emissions due to land-use change, clear-cutting, and increased fertilizer use if crop residuals are removed.
 Therefore, CDR purchasers must adhere to principles that ensure the sustainability of biomass sources.
 The finite amount of biomass that can be sourced sustainably also means that there is a limit on how much CDR can be realized from BiCRS.

 For some BiCRS sub-pathways, durability is an open question.
 Frontier has several R&D projects on biomass burial and sinking to assess whether it is possible to durably store biomass, thereby avoiding decomposition to methane and CO₂ and thus reversal.
+For example, initial results show limited risks of methane production when biomass is pre-treated prior to burial.

 The BiCRS market is unlikely to have a dominant player; instead it will be fragmented.
 This is because the best carbon removal sub-pathway will vary based on the type of biomass and location.
 For instance, the treatment of agricultural residues in the U.S. will differ from that of forest waste in Europe, influenced by factors like transportation logistics, CO₂ storage options, and local policies.
 Additionally, the largest BiCRS facilities are expected to operate on a scale of a few million tons per year, so BiCRS will rely on many distributed facilities.
 Projects will also differ depending on whether they are retrofits to existing facilities or entirely new “greenfield” facilities.